 The LegalZoom application process is lengthier and includes more upsells than any other business formation website out there.

 However, their customer service via phone is excellent, and we appreciated their patience in answering several questions, explaining the process and being thorough in their responses.
 That earned a lot of credit for us even though we recognize that their ultimate goal is to make a sale.

 One final benefit to using LegalZoom over other companies is that they offer an array of other services.
 So, if you’re looking for an attorney or intellectual property service, you can do it all in one place with LegalZoom.

 How Does LegalZoom Compare to Other Incorporation Services?

 While LegalZoom is probably the most well-known incorporation and LLC formation service available, they are not our favorite.
-Both Northwest Registered Agent and ZenBusiness offer very high quality LLC services.
+Both Incfile and ZenBusiness offer very high quality LLC services.

 In addition, both ZenBusiness and Northwest provide a year of registered agent service with your formation, which LegalZoom only offers as an add-on feature.
 Finally, Northwest and especially ZenBusiness receive more positive customer feedback than LegalZoom does.

 Experience matters and LegalZoom has a ton of it.
 They’ve been around for 20+ years, and they’ve helped millions of customers.
 They’ve even formed over 1 million LLCs!
 Their longevity and customer volume are their biggest advantage.